 (And how I juggled a newborn baby and a 3-meter long sideboard)

-This is a story about the time when I decided to start a vintage furniture shop in rural Scotland, with no experience of running a shop whatsoever.
+This is a story about the time when I decided to become a shop owner in rural Scotland, with no experience of running a shop whatsoever.
 To go with Pippi Longstocking‘s quote: ‘I have never done it before, so I think I can probably do it’.
 Right?

 About 12 years ago, my first ever business idea was born out of the need to buy more funky furniture for my new home!
 I could not find ANYTHING I liked in the stores in Aberdeen, where we lived.

-I yearned for quirky, colourful and soulful pieces, and all I found was mass produced, boring and beige.
+All I yearned for were quirky, colourful and soulful pieces, and all there was were mass produced, boring and beige bulky items.

 I suddenly thought: if there is nothing here, I’ll start selling it myself!
 And so I did.